Random | Best Random Tools

 In 1200, Eleanor was successfully ambushed and held captive by one of her son John's enemies, Hugh of Lusignan.
 Her imprisonment wasn't for the gain of her land, however: Hugh attacked Eleanor in order to extort John's support in Hugh's claim to a random piece of land.

-• She Was Captured By Her Grandson on Random Facts That Prove Eleanor of Aquitaine Was Not to Be Messed With
+• She May Have Had An Affair With Her Uncle on Random Facts That Prove Eleanor of Aquitaine Was Not to Be Messed With

 New Random Displays Display All By Ranking